Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/migration_guide.md

 ## Working with Administration Client

 The management related operations like creating, updating, deleting and listing queues, topics, sunscriptions or rules are to be done with the `ServiceBusAdministrationClient` which can be imported from the `azure.servicebus.management`.
-This replaces the `control_client` available in v0.50.
+If one was relying on `control_client` available in v0.50, and cannot migrate to the `azure-mgmt-servicebus` package (or requires SAS based authentication for management), one would utilize this migration segment, otherwise, the aforementioned dedicated mgmt package should be used.

 ### Queue based changes
 | In v0.50 | Equivalent in v7 | Sample |